Models

 line-height = (base-line-height - base-font-size) + font-size

-And of course, we can then calculate the corresponding line height ratios by dividing the line heights by the font sizes.
+Afterward, you can calculate the line height ratios by dividing all line heights by their corresponding font sizes.